 The Neo-Generalist — Why & What

 We need more people who connect the dots between approaches, ideas, actions, tools as the world and our work are becoming complex because of complex knowledge, tasks, automation, emerging hiring and learning practices.
 Those generalists are smart and modern creative—Renaissance men who have a multi-disciplinary and transmedia approach.
-One approach, practice, mindset, idea or many ones combined from one area can be applied in another domain.
+One approach, practice, mindset, idea, or many combined from one area can be applied in another domain.

 In this interview for Scenario Magazine, they share their intent with this book: